 A computer program is really just a set of instructions that tells the computer what to do, and source code is the human-readable representation of those instructions.
-Source code is also used beyond computers in hardware devices such as cars, mobile phones, printers and even televisions.
+Source code is also used beyond computers in hardware devices, such as cars, mobile phones, printers and even televisions.
 It can be written in hundreds of different scripting and programming languages, such as Java, C, and Python.
 The type of programming language used varies based on the functionality of the program or device, and what program qualities are emphasized.
 For example, some languages are better suited for programs that emphasize transactional speed while others are better for programs that use graphical interfaces.
 However, the same program can be written in many different ways using many different languages.

+This example of source code would allow the user to enter a date to determine someone or something's age.
 Depending on the programming/scripting language, the source code can be translated in a variety of ways into operations the computer understands.
 One of these ways is a compilation of binary code called object code.
 Object code is not easily readable by humans.
 For this reason, when court matters arise requiring the review of a program or product feature, source code is isolated, collected, and produced.
 The following example of source code, written in the PHP language, would allow the user to enter a date to determine someone or something's age.